-28 Ideas to keep you busy this Minnesota Winter
+30 Ideas to keep you busy this Minnesota during Winter

-The Sandstone Ice Festival is celebrating its 15 years.
-Brave the elements and give it a try.
-You don’t have to wait for the festival to start climbing.
-Give it a try through REI and other outfitters.
+The Sandstone Ice Festival is celebrating its 18th year.
+Ice climbing is a popular outdoor activity you can watch in person, or brave the elements and try it out.
+You don’t have to wait for the festival to climb.
+Try it with programs through REI and other outfitters.

-Speed over the fresh snow with a Snowmobile.
-The DNR has a great list of trails to check out.
+Speed over the heavy snow with a snowmobile.
+The DNR has an impressive list of trails to check out.
 If you don’t own one, you can rent one at a few different places around the state, including Brainerd and the Twin Cities.

 MN Ice Castle